xipki/xipki/README.md

 * Run the pre-configured OSGi-commands in OSGi console

 In the OSGi console, call `source xipki/demo/demo.script` to demonstrate the whole life-cycle (key generation, database initialization, CA installation, certificate enrollment, OCSP server installation, OCSP status, etc.).
-The generated keys, certificates and CRLs are saved in folder `output`, and the log files are located in the folder data/log.
+The generated keys, certificates and CRLs are saved in the folder `output`, and the log files are located in the folder data/log.

 Karaf Features
 -----